Our Leadership Team has a broad range of experience and is responsible for managing the business on a day‑to‑day basis.

 General Counsel, Head of Strategic Affairs

-Joining BTG in 2000, Paul has over 20 years’ experience advising companies in the healthcare industry at all stages of development.
-He is General Counsel, Head of Strategic Affairs & Company Secretary.
+Joining BTG in 2000, Paul has over 20 years’ experience working with companies in the healthcare industry at all stages of development.
+He is Group General Counsel, Head of Strategic Affairs & Company Secretary.

-As a member of the executive Leadership Team Paul is accountable for the Legal, Regulatory, Intellectual Property, Healthcare Compliance and Risk Management functions.
+As a member of the executive Leadership Team Paul is accountable for the Legal, Intellectual Property, Market Access and Healthcare Compliance functions.
+He is also responsible for management oversight of the PneumRx business.
 He has extensive experience of supporting the establishment of corporate governance & risk management frameworks; Corporate Finance; Mergers & Acquisitions (private & public); fundraisings and investment (equity, private equity & debt); IP licensing & business development; supporting drug and medical device research, development, manufacturing & commercialization; complex litigation and dispute resolution.

 Paul has a BSc(Hons) in Biotechnology and a Ph.D in molecular biology and microbial physiology.
 Having qualified as a solicitor with Norton Rose Fulbright before joining BTG, Paul focused for a number of years in the area of corporate finance and corporate development before moving to the Equity Markets Group of the London Stock Exchange focusing on healthcare company transactions.

-Paul is also a non-executive director and trustee of the charity Medical Research Council Technologies, a business focused on the translation of R&D innovation into commercial products to better human health.
+Paul is also a non-executive director and trustee of the charity LifeArc Limited, a business focused on the translation of R&D innovation into commercial products to better human health.

 Head of Innovation